 Well after I finished my apprenticeship back home in Germany, I had realised that I wanted to improve my English and some part of me has always wanted to work abroad.
 I went for an internship in London in 2009.
 I went for a short 3 months but it turned into 2 years instead as I fell in love with a local.
 I headed back to Germany in April in 2011 but didn't stay long since I saw applied for a job on the Careertrotter website for German speaking jobs in Malta.

 How did Careertrotter help you?

 Careertrotter did a great job!
-I applied at 7am and 2 hours later I they called.
+I applied at 7 am and 2 hours later they called.
 1 week later I had my first interview.
 It couldn't have been any better.
-In the same month I had moved to Malta with my boyfriend: All we needed was 2 cases with clothes because accomodation in Malta comes fully furnished.
+In the same month, I had moved to Malta with my boyfriend: All we needed was 2 cases with clothes because accommodation in Malta comes fully furnished.

 Careertrotter you get 5 out of 5 stars

 Why do you think about Malta?